dereneaton/dereneaton.github.io/_posts/2015-03-31-simulating-raw-radseq-data-on-a-fixed-tree.markdown

 __arg 7__ -- This arguments determines the data type.
 Depending on the choice the script will put cut sites and barcodes in the proper ends of sequences so that they emulate RAD, GBS, or ddRAD data, single or paired-end.
-The choice also effects how locus dropout occurs.
+The choice also effects how locus dropout occurs (i.e., one or two cutters present).

 #### Calling the script
 {% highlight bash %}